-M2Lingual is not the only research highlighting such cross-lingual challenges.
-Multi-IF \cite{he2024multi}, a benchmark for multi-turn and multilingual instructions, introduces a challenging evaluation set for LLMs involving multi-turn, verifiable writing instructions (e.g., style or format requirements) across 8 languages.
-The Multi-IF dataset contains 4,501 dialogues created by expanding a single-turn English benchmark (IFEval \cite{zhou2023instruction}) into more challenging multi-turn sequences and translating them into 7 additional languages.
-Concurrently, FairMT-Bench \cite{fan2024fairmt} focuses explicitly on fairness in multi-turn dialogues.
-FairMT-Bench is the first comprehensive benchmark designed to evaluate fairness in open-domain multi-turn dialogues for LLMs, formulating a task taxonomy that targets LLM fairness capabilities across three stages: context understanding, user interaction, and instruction trade-offs—challenges discussed further in Section 4.
-Based on this taxonomy, the authors constructed fairness datasets, FairMT-1K and FairMT-10K, encompassing two major bias types (stereotype and toxicity) and six bias attributes (age, gender, race, religion, disabled, and appearance), covering nearly all bias categories commonly addressed in fairness evaluation.
+M2Lingual is not the only line of work highlighting such cross-lingual challenges.
+Multi-IF \citep{he2024multi}, a benchmark for multi-turn and multilingual instructions, introduces a challenging evaluation set for LLMs involving multi-turn, verifiable writing instructions (e.g., style or format requirements) across eight languages.
+The Multi-IF dataset contains 4,501 dialogues created by expanding a single-turn English benchmark (IFEval \citep{zhou2023instruction}) into more challenging multi-turn sequences and translating them into seven additional languages.
+Concurrently, FairMT-Bench \citep{fan2024fairmt} focuses explicitly on fairness in multi-turn dialogues.
+FairMT-Bench is the first comprehensive benchmark designed to evaluate fairness in open-domain multi-turn dialogues for LLMs, formulating a task taxonomy that targets fairness capabilities across three stages: context understanding, user interaction, and instruction trade-offs---challenges discussed further in \coloredref{sec:challenges}.
+Based on this taxonomy, the authors constructed the FairMT-1K and FairMT-10K datasets, encompassing two major bias types (stereotype and toxicity) and six bias attributes (age, gender, race, religion, disability, and appearance), covering nearly all bias categories commonly addressed in fairness evaluation.

 While most multi-turn benchmarks focus on context retention and reasoning across turns, FB-Bench \citep{li2024fb} introduces a novel dimension by measuring LLMs' responsiveness to human feedback in multi-turn interaction settings.
 This Chinese-language benchmark evaluates two crucial aspects of feedback handling: error correction (the ability to fix mistakes when prompted) and response maintenance (the ability to maintain correct responses when challenged).
 FB-Bench spans diverse task categories, including mathematics, reasoning, coding, text extraction, text error correction, text creation, knowledge Q\&A, and text translation.
 Findings from this benchmark reveal that leading LLMs demonstrate comparable capabilities in error correction across tasks, but their performance varies significantly in response maintenance.
 Moreover, the research indicates that hinting guidance substantially improves response quality, while exposure to misinformation or fabricated credentials often results in misleading outputs.